Raviteja77/autodealgenie/SETUP_COMPLETE.md

 Type \dT and press Enter.
 This lists all custom types (like your enums).
 Type select * from alembic_version; to see the latest applied migration ID.

+# for mongodb
 docker exec -it autodealgenie-mongodb mongosh

 use autodealgenie

+# for redis
+docker exec -it autodealgenie-redis-1 redis-cli

+Run Redis commands: Once inside, you can use any Redis command.
+Here are a few useful ones:

+PING: Checks if the server is responsive.
+Should return PONG.
+KEYS *: Lists all keys in the database.
+Useful for seeing what's being cached.
+GET "cache_key": Retrieves the value for a specific key.
+For example: GET "deal_eval:...".
+TTL "cache_key": Shows the remaining time-to-live for a key in seconds.

 # 4. Access the applications
 # Frontend:  http://localhost:3000